Select your language

 Opening hours

 The castle church can be visited at the following times: Monday to Saturday from 10:00 a.m. to 5:00 p.m. and Sunday or public holidays from 11:30 a.m. to 5:00 p.m.
 The tower opens at the same time as the castle church, last ascent possible until 4 p.m.
-[Information from April 29, 2025]
+Important information: The tower will remain closed until further notice due to technical reasons!
+[Information from January 10, 2026]

 eingang schloss kirche 110322 IMG 7348